-That’s precisely the point Jennifer Bertram made during my interview with her for these Agile Learning Design blog posts.
-She’s the resident ‘Agile expert’ here at Bottom-Line Performance and here are some snippets of what she had to say:
+That’s precisely the point Jennifer Bertram made during my interview with her.
+She’s the resident ‘Agile expert’ here at Bottom-Line Performance, and here are some snippets of what she had to say:

 So in Agile versus ADDIE, which one wins?

 “To me it’s not really versus.
-I don’t think they’re incompatible or that the science of ADDIE is wrong at all, I just think about when working with other people it requires you to talk about it more frequently—and that’s why you need an Agile process.
-Our clients really love being part of the team in that design meeting that is deciding what the interactions are and so on.
+I don’t think they’re incompatible or that the science of ADDIE is wrong at all.
+I just think working with other people requires you to communicate more frequently—and so you need an Agile process.
+Our clients really love being part of the team in the design meeting, in deciding what the interactions are and so on.
 We’re getting to solutions our clients are comfortable with earlier because they were there helping create them.
 That’s how Agile expands on ADDIE.”

 At BLP we primarily use the ADDIE process, but integrate it with Agile.
 Can you explain when each process makes the most sense?

-“If all you want are your traditional words on a screen with a next button, then Agile doesn’t make sense because there’s nothing really to iterate—there’s nothing to prototype, there’s nothing to test—you would still use ADDIE there.
+“If all you want is the traditional words on a screen with a next button, then Agile doesn’t make sense.
+That’s because there’s nothing really to iterate—there’s nothing to prototype, there’s nothing to test.
+You would still use ADDIE there.
 The Agile process is about different functionalities and what task we’re having those learners practice.”